-My name is Dejah Powell and I'm a recent graduate of Cornell University studying Environmental and Sustainability Science, minoring in Business and Community Food Systems.
+My name is Dejah Powell and I'm a recent graduate of Cornell University who studied Environmental and Sustainability Science, and minored in Business and Community Food Systems.
+I currently work at Civic Consulting Alliance here in Chicago working on West Side United.
 If you really know me, you’d know how passionate I am about the things I love; Chicago, food, the environment, books, etc. This space is an amalgamation of a lot of these things.

 I created this creative writing space out of the need to share with the world the research I'm conducting this year on campus; What will it take to uproot the intentionally placed food deserts [food apartheid] in African-American communities on the South Side of Chicago?
 Think, the nexus between food & agriculture, black liberation, and environmental justice.
 Splashed with a bit of my own thinking about the world on miscellaneous topics.

 Outlook on life?
 I envision a world in which environmental and climate justice are ingrained within the ecological, economical, and social fabrics of our society, where urban cities grow a diversity of foods from vacant lots, where ecological literacy and how one must treat the planet, are ingrained values within individuals at birth, and where our society no longer is addicted to fossil fuels that continue to slowly destroy the planet.
 I share this to give insights to why I do what I do; I hope that through living and creating and being, that I can begin to create the world that I envision; my version of utopia.